-Link analyzer is an easy way to perform a link analysis of pages on your website, as well as for competing websites.
-Comparing the link profiles of highly ranked pages can provide insight for how to improve your own page’s ranking.
+The Link analyzer is an easy way to perform link analysis of pages on your website, as well as of competing websites.
+Comparing the link profiles of highly ranked pages can provide insight into how to improve your own page’s ranking.

 Let’s say you have made a backlink from a website and want to check if the link is still active on that website or not.
-The URL of that page can be entered in the address bar and your results can be shown by the tool.
-You will be able to see if the link which the website has added is do follow or no follow link.
+The URL of that page can be entered into the address bar and your results can be shown by the tool.
+You will be able to see if the link which the website has added is a do-follow or a no-follow link.

 How to use the link analysis options